Exploring Bees for Kids

 Bees are important in the process of plant pollination.
 They help flowers grow and produce flowers and fruits.

-Hands-On Bees for Kids
+Bee Activities for Kids

 Whip up a batch of homemade playdough (or grab some from your closet), and let your kids make some playdough bumblebees to act out their favorite bee stories.

 This pollination science experiment is a great hands-on way to show children how bees collect and disperse pollen from plant to plant.

 Transferring “honey” to the “honeycomb” is a great way for kids to work on fine motor skills while mimicking the activities of bees.

 Your kids can be an active part of saving the bees when they create a mason bee habitat to hang outside.

 Bumble Bee Kids Snack